UAE’s World-Class Infrastructure: How It Boosts Property Values

 Air Travel Hubs: Gateways to Global Business and Tourism

-The UAE is home to some of the world's busiest and most strategically important airports, including:
+The UAE has some of the world's busiest and strategically important airports, including:

-- Dubai International (DXB): Consistently ranked among the top globally for international passenger traffic (over 86 million in 2023).
+• Dubai International (DXB) has consistently rated among the world's top airports for international passenger traffic (over 86 million in 2023).

-- Al Maktoum International (DWC): Undergoing massive expansion with a future capacity of over 260 million passengers and five runways, poised to become the world's largest.
+• Al Maktoum International (DWC): Undergoing enormous expansion, with a planned capacity of over 260 million people, and five runways, on track to become the world's largest.

 Why It Matters for Real Estate: